 Here is a list of our favorite tools for modeling and practicing apostrophes and possessives.

 Grammar Day by Day gives kids daily practice of all language standards in isolation and in context.
 In this sample page, kids practice possessive nouns and the correct placement of apostrophes in two different ways – in single sentences, and also in a longer paragraph.

-The possessive nouns “Fishing for Apostrophes” activity shown in the image above is from our Grammar Centers bundle.
+The possessive nouns “Fishing for Apostrophes” activity shown in the image above is from our Grammar Centers series.
 Kids get to go fishing for the correct word (with or without an apostrophe) to correctly complete sentences.

 2nd Grade Spiral ELA, is a fantastic way to revisit previously taught ELA standards all year long.
 In the sample week shown above, take a look at how students practice how to correctly use apostrophes to show possession over the course of 5 days.

 Download Spiral ELA HERE